 FREQUENTLY ASKED QUESTIONS

 Frequently Asked Questions (FAQ) - a series of questions and answers related to intellectual disability and dementia.
-Good introduction to ID and dementia.
+This publication offers an introduction to intellectual disability and dementia.

 MY THINKER'S NOT WORKING